Max Planck Law is committed to the promotion of excellence in legal research.

 All participating Institutes engage in fundamental research at the highest level.
 Their research projects tend to be highly innovative and both intra- and interdisciplinary in nature.
 We cooperate with top law schools and research institutes around the world.

 Early career researchers benefit from close supervision and mentoring by world leaders in their respective fields.
-Our Institutes offer unrivalled conditions, including access to rare specialist libraries and data bases, generous work spaces, administrative, academic, and pastoral support, and not least, the possibility of generous funding for research-related travel and general maintenance.
+Our Institutes offer unrivalled conditions, including access to rare specialist libraries and databases, generous work spaces, administrative, academic, and pastoral support, and generous funding.

 CITIZENSHIP, DIVERSITY, AND MIGRATION